 d.
-Trails-In a memorandum dated June 22, 2020 (Ryan to Zhang), the trails planner provided a comprehensive review of this application and concluded that this CSP meets the necessary findings and approval criteria, from the perspective of nonmotorized transportation.
+Trails-The Planning Board adopted, herein by reference, a memorandum dated June 22, 2020 (Ryan to Zhang), which provided a comprehensive review of this application and concluded that this CSP meets the necessary findings and approval criteria, from the perspective of nonmotorized transportation.
 Details regarding pedestrian, bicyclist, and transit improvements will be addressed at the time of PPS and DSP review.

-The trails planner recommends that the applicant provide a conceptual pedestrian crossing of MD 725, conceptual pedestrian access between the development pods on the site, and to adjacent properties along MD 725, as well as conceptual pedestrian access along both sides of the internal driveways or roads, and between the buildings and parking lots on the subject site.
-The trails planner's recommendations have been included in this report.
+The Planning Board recommends that the applicant provide a conceptual pedestrian crossing of MD 725, conceptual pedestrian access between the development pods on the site, and to adjacent properties along MD 725, as well as conceptual pedestrian access along both sides of the internal driveways or roads, and between the buildings and parking lots on the subject site.

 e.
-Environmental Planning-In a memorandum dated June 22, 2020 (Schneider to Zhang), the Environmental Planning Section provided the following summarized comments on the subject application:
+Environmental Planning-The Planning Board adopted, herein by reference, a memorandum dated June 22, 2020 (Schneider to Zhang), which provided the following summarized comments on the subject application: